MrPravinS/netflix-gpt/README.md

   - select =>  Use an existing project add =>  What do you want to use as your public directory? build

+  - sign up user account
+  const auth = getAuth() have everywhere so this make in separete in diff file

 # Features

 - Login / Sign Up